There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 You can rent canoes and kayaks all over the country, and there are numerous courses and guided tours available for families.

 Norway is home to many outdoor and indoor climbing parks and via ferratas with routes and challenges for everyone.
 Some take you over glittering fjords and up dramatic mountains, while others offer beautiful city views.
 Enjoy spectacular surroundings as you balance over the longest via ferrata bridge in Europe, at Via Ferrata Loen in Nordfjord.
-Or do you dare to attempt the "Ragnarok Extreme", one of the toughest routes in Norway?
+Some parks even have ziplines!
+Do you dare to attempt the "Ragnarok Extreme", one of the toughest routes in Norway?

 Age limits vary for via ferratas and range from 10-12 for the easiest route to 14-15 for the most challenging ones.